nodesign/weioDoc/examples.md

 print "Frequency = ", freq , "Hz"
 ```

-Now, when you run the code you should see in the IDE Monitor a steady stream of numbers ranging from 16 to the infinite, correlating to the tone played by the piezo speaker :
+Now, when you run the code you should see in the IDE Monitor a steady stream of numbers ranging from 16 to the infinite, correlating to the tone played by the piezo speaker:

 ```python
 from weioLib.weio import *